eykomm/ctf_prep/cheat sheets/CTF general Cheatsheet.md

 # CTF & pentest cheat sheet
 ----

-Find some useful tools, examples and references for basic pentest and CTF challenges. by `-LBr`
+Find some useful tools, examples and references for basic pentest and CTF challenges focusing on unix machines. by `-LBr`